frejanordsiek/hdf5storage/README.rst

        (only ``datetime.tzinfo`` class implemented is
        ``datetime.timezone``) in the new marshaller
        ``Marshallers.PythonDatetimeObjsMarshaller``.
+     * Issue #107.
+Added handling of the eventual removal of the ``numpy.matrix`` class since it is pending deprecation.
+If the class is not available, objects that were written as one are read back as ``numpy.ndarray``.
      * Added the utility function ``utilities.convert_dtype_to_str`` to convet ``numpy.dtype`` to ``str`` in a way they can be converted back by passing through ``ast.literal_eval`` and then ``numpy.dtype``.